 Once the decluttering process is finished, you can focus on the second organizational key: keeping the things you do have and use accessible and in order.
-Practically this means throwing out trash or incoming unneeded items quickly rather than letting them sit around to recreate clutter.
+Practically this means throwing out the trash or incoming unneeded items quickly rather than letting them sit around to recreate clutter.

 Take care of clean laundry right away.
-Sort your incoming mail so that you can can deal with it as it comes instead of leaving it to build up and create anxiety.
+Sort your incoming mail so that you can deal with it as it comes instead of leaving it to build up and create anxiety.
 The more visible clutter you have in your home, the harder it will be for you to make decisions and the more stressed and tired you will feel throughout the day.

 #3: Customize your organization methods to how you live